 - The machine uses a slant shank system, meaning that needle bar comes down at an angle towards the front of the machine instead of being perfectly vertical.
 Slant shank machines have their own specific feet and attachments, so you can’t share your low-shank or high-shank feet from your other machines.

-- The slant needle makes it a bit easier to see what you’re sewing as you’re sewing it.
+- The slant needle makes it a bit easier to see what where you’re sewing as you’re sewing it.

 - The motor, light, bobbin winder, etc, are all encased in the machine.